You have reached the website of Wolfgang Sützl, aka Wolfgang Suetzl, hi.

 Universitat Jaume I at Castellón, Spain, is hosting a major international conference on Communication, Civil Society, and Social Change to be held on 20-22 May 2015.
 As a member of the scientific committee, I am pleased to take part in preparing this enterprise.
 Please visit the conference website for more information.
 Submissions should be uploaded via easychair by 12 October 2014.

 The conference program for the 2014 ICA Preconference is online and can be accessed here.

 Filed under: Conference |

-Power and the Law: Fluid Forms of Protest is a one-day symposium concluding the Global Activism exhibition at the Center for Art and Media in Karlsruhe, Germany, on 29 March, 2014.
-I’ll talk about the use of social media in political activism.
+Power and the Law: Fluid Forms of Protest was a one-day symposium concluding the Global Activism exhibition at the Center for Art and Media in Karlsruhe, Germany, on 29 March, 2014.
+My talk on social media use by activist is available here.

 Filed under: Uncategorized |

 Together with Nicholas John from Jerusalem’s Hebrew University I am preparing a conference on Sharing to as a pre-conference to the 2014 ICA Annual Conference in Seattle on 22 May, 2014.

 Abstracts should be submitted by 30 November, 2013.
 Download a pdf of the call here.